Cool as a Cucumber. Relaxation Methods for Whenever Life is Too Hectic

-Life in the 21st was nerve wracking long before a global pandemic gripped the planet.
+Life in the 21st century was nerve wracking long before a global pandemic gripped the planet.
 As we learn more about the importance of mental health one should never feel self-conscious about their need for help, especially in this past year.
 Unfortunately, many mental health resources are still too expensive for people to access, and many people still feel unsure or even ashamed of seeking the help they need.
 If you’re looking for techniques to reduce stress without breaking the bank, or want to dip your toe in the world of active relaxation, here are some exercises to add to your daily routine.

 Be honest, how much of high school did you spend doodling?
 We all have a penchant for drawing random shit in notebooks, and there were probably a few of those drawings you thought “huh, that’s pretty good.”
 Well we can’t speak to your potential art career, but we can confirm that picking back up your drawing hobby can help reduce stress.
 If you aren't into drawing or painting, consider coloring in a coloring book.
 Adult coloring books have risen in popularity and for good reason.
 Coloring can be a great stress reliever.

 When you’re illustrating your favorite cartoon character, maybe try setting the mood.
 Light some candles, put on some slow music, dim the lights.
 No we aren’t suggesting romance, but stress relief.
 Using scents to treat your mood is called aromatherapy.
 Several studies show that aromatherapy can decrease anxiety and improve sleep.

 Listening to music can also have a very relaxing effect on the body.
 Slow-paced instrumental music can induce the relaxation response by helping lower blood pressure and heart rate as well as stress hormones.
 Some types of classical, Celtic, Native American, and Indian music can be particularly soothing, but simply listening to the music you enjoy is effective too.
 So next time you take out your color palette, or even when you’re working, light your bergamot candle and put on some whale sounds.